Physics major Jomardee Perkins awarded Founders Fellow Research Scholarship

 Read and see more.

-UWB Climate Science Professor Eric Salathé is serving as one of the founding editorial board members for Northwest Climate Magazine, a new publication devoted to climate issues in our region.
+UWB Climate Science Associate Professor Dr. Eric Salathé is serving as one of the founding editorial board members for Northwest Climate Magazine, a new publication devoted to climate issues in our region.

 See the inaugural issue here.